mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') should never themselves use [IFurnishingModelEdit](#T-ParquetClassLibrary-Parquets-IFurnishingModelEdit 'ParquetClassLibrary.Parquets.IFurnishingModelEdit').
+By design, children of [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') should never themselves use [IFurnishingModelEdit](#T-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit 'ParquetClassLibrary.EditorSupport.IFurnishingModelEdit').
 IFurnishingModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Parquets-IFurnishingModelEdit-Entry'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit-Entry'></a>
 ### Entry `property`

 ##### Summary

 Indicates if and how this [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') serves as an entry to a [Room](#T-ParquetClassLibrary-Rooms-Room 'ParquetClassLibrary.Rooms.Room') or [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').

-<a name='P-ParquetClassLibrary-Parquets-IFurnishingModelEdit-IsEnclosing'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit-IsEnclosing'></a>
 ### IsEnclosing `property`

 ##### Summary

 Indicates whether this [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') serves as part of a perimeter of a [Room](#T-ParquetClassLibrary-Rooms-Room 'ParquetClassLibrary.Rooms.Room').

-<a name='P-ParquetClassLibrary-Parquets-IFurnishingModelEdit-IsFlammable'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit-IsFlammable'></a>
 ### IsFlammable `property`

 ##### Summary

 Whether or not the [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') is flammable.

-<a name='P-ParquetClassLibrary-Parquets-IFurnishingModelEdit-IsWalkable'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit-IsWalkable'></a>
 ### IsWalkable `property`

 ##### Summary

 Indicates whether this [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') may be walked on.

-<a name='P-ParquetClassLibrary-Parquets-IFurnishingModelEdit-SwapID'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit-SwapID'></a>
 ### SwapID `property`

 ##### Summary

 The [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') to swap with this Furnishing on an open/close action.

-<a name='T-ParquetClassLibrary-Games-IGameModelEdit'></a>
+<a name='T-ParquetClassLibrary-EditorSupport-IGameModelEdit'></a>
 ## IGameModelEdit `type`

 ##### Namespace

-ParquetClassLibrary.Games
+ParquetClassLibrary.EditorSupport

 ##### Summary